Md-Rubel-Ahmed-Rana/pupils-english-center-client/README.md

 ### Technologies used in this project
 1. HTML
 1. CSS
 1. Bottstrap
 1. React-Bootstrap
 1. JavaScript
 1. Reactjs
+1. React-Router-Dom
 1. Nodejs
 1. Expressjs

+### Packages used in this project
+1. React-Loader-Spinner
+2. React-to-Pdf
+3. Firebase to authenticate
+4. Sweetalert